Nikey646/VndbSharp/README.md

   - Easily Extensible

 ## Usage
-Check out the VndbConsole/Core projects for basic usage guidance.
+Check out the [VndbConsole projects](VndbConsoleCore/Program.cs) for basic usage guidance.
+The one `Program.cs` file is used for both the .Net Framework and .Net Core projects, but works in both.
+This shows that the library can be used from either the .Net Framework (4.6+) or .Net Core (.Net Standard 1.3+)

 ## TODO
-This list is currently ordered in the likely order that they will be completed.
-There is no guarantee that anything listed on this will be implemented, and it most certainly is the guaranteed order of implementation.
+There is no guarantee that anything listed on this will be implemented.

-  - [ ] Finish the Usage section of README.md
+  - [ ] Work on the Read Me
-  - [ ] Check the English of the README.md
+  - [ ] Provide a default RequestOptions class
   - [ ] ~~Wiki everything!~~ Document everything (public)!
   - [ ] Nuget package?